 The rest of the weekend was spent working long hours at Pooh and Matterhorn.
 Some rumblings are afoot regarding the reorg of cast members, and I know a lot of people are worried about where they will end up when it is all done.
 Hopefully, I will end up at Pooh.

 Today, I began my first day of training as a trainer on Matterhorn.
-It is weird being in this situation given the problems I had when I first learned the attraction.
+It is weird being in this situation given the challenges I had when I first learned the attraction.
 It went well, and I hope to learn a lot more over the next two days.